Wells21/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-Analyzing Data for the Growth of Organizations making impact to the world at large.
+Analyzing Data for the Growth of Organizations, making impact to the world at large.